andyk/ht/README.md

 therefore allows pointing asciinema player directly to ht to get a real-time terminal preview.
 This endpoint is used by the live terminal preview page mentioned above.

+### Events

+The events emitted to STDOUT and via `/ws/events` WebSocket endpoint are identical, i.e. they are JSON-encoded objects with the same fields and payloads.

+Every event contains 2 top-level fields:

+- `type` - type of event,
+- `data` - associated data, specific to each event type.

+The following event types are currently available:

+#### `init`

+Same as `snapshot` event (see below) but sent only once, as the first event after ht's start (when sent to STDOUT) and upon establishing of WebSocket connection.

+#### `output`

+Terminal output.
+Sent when an application (e.g. shell) running under ht prints something to the terminal.

+Event data is an object with the following fields:

+- `seq` - a raw sequence of characters written to a terminal, potentially including control sequences (colors, cursor positioning, etc.)

+#### `resize`

+Terminal resize.
+Send when the terminal is resized with the `resize` command.

+Event data is an object with the following fields:

+- `cols` - current terminal width, number of columns
+- `rows` - current terminal height, number of rows

+#### `snapshot`

+Terminal window snapshot.
+Sent when the terminal snapshot is taken with the `takeSnapshot` command.

+Event data is an object with the following fields:

+- `cols` - current terminal width, number of columns
+- `rows` - current terminal height, number of rows
+- `text` - plain text snapshot as multi-line string, where each line represents a terminal row
+- `seq` - a raw sequence of characters, which when printed to a blank terminal puts it in the same state as [ht's virtual terminal](https://github.com/asciinema/avt)

 ## Testing on command line